Fred Trump: Son becomes company president

-Fred's son Donald joined his father's real estate business around 1968, initially working in Brooklyn, and rising to become company president in 1971.
-He began calling the company the Trump Organization around 1973.
-The younger Trump entered the real estate business in Manhattan, while his father stuck primarily to Brooklyn, Queens, and Staten Island.
-Donald later said: "It was good for me.
+Fred's son Donald joined his father's real-estate business around 1968, initially working in Brooklyn.
+That year, Fred reputedly secured Donald a deferment from the Vietnam War by prioritizing maintenance for a tenant who (ostensibly in exchange) diagnosed Donald with bone spurs.
+In 1971, Donald became president of the company, with Fred becoming chairman.
+Donald began calling the company 'the Trump Organization' around 1973.
+The younger Trump entered the real-estate business in Manhattan, while his father operated primarily in Brooklyn, Queens, and Staten Island.
+Donald stated, "It was good for me.
 You know, being the son of somebody, it could have been competition to me.
 This way, I got Manhattan all to myself."
+Fred reputedly said, "I gave Donald free rein.
+He has great vision and everything he touches seems to turn to gold. ...
+[He] is the smartest person I know."

-By most accounts, Fred himself had set the family's sights on Manhattan.
-According to Mary L. Trump, Fred was "intimately involved in all aspects of Donald's early forays into the Manhattan market," and Louise Sunshine (vice president of the Trump Organization from 1973 to 1985) states that Fred was "behind [Donald] in every way, shape and form [including] financing of these developments".
+According to some sources, Fred himself planned the expansion to Manhattan.
+His granddaughter Mary L. Trump states that he was "intimately involved in all aspects of Donald's early forays into the Manhattan market".
+Louise Sunshine (organization vice president from 1973 to 1985) claims Fred was "behind [Donald] in every way, shape and form [including] financing".
+According to another source, Fred came to work "every day until ... he went to the hospital".

 In the mid-1970s, Donald received loans from his father exceeding $14 million.
 In 2015–16, during his campaign for U.S. president, Donald claimed that his father had given him "a small loan of a million dollars" which he used to build "a company that's worth more than $10 billion".
-An October 2018 New York Times exposé on Fred and Donald Trump's finances concludes that Donald "was a millionaire by age 8", and that he had received $413 million (adjusted for inflation; $483.6 million in 2023 currency) from Fred's business empire over his lifetime, including over $60.7 million (unadjusted for inflation; $163.9 million in 2023 currency) in loans, which were largely unreimbursed.
+An October 2018 New York Times exposé on Fred and Donald Trump's finances revealed that Fred created 295 income streams for Donald and concludes that the latter "was a millionaire by age 8", receiving $413 million (adjusted for inflation; $483.6 million in 2023 currency) from Fred's business empire over his lifetime, including over $60.7 million (unadjusted for inflation; $163.9 million in 2023 currency) in loans, which were largely unreimbursed.

+According to Trump construction vice president Barbara Res, Fred seated business guests in an off-balance chair and advised Donald to arrange his office so that adversaries could be forced to face the sun.